OpenDataDE/DE_School_Choice_Sherpa/content.md

 Meet application deadlines.

 Complete supplemental materials.
-Is additional information, audition or interview required?
+Is additional information, such as an audition or interview, required?

 # Step 3.
 Apply to a School